stonebraker/lap/docs/v0.2/artifacts.md

 ## Overview

-LAP verification establishes publisher-resource association through four proofs:
+LAP verification establishes publisher-resource association through three proofs:

+1. **Resource Presence** - The Resource Attestation is accessible, demonstrating intent to distribute
-1. **Resource Integrity** - The content bytes match what was attested
+2. **Resource Integrity** - The content bytes match what was attested
-2. **Resource Origination** - The resource came from the claimed URL via valid signature
-3. **Resource Freshness** - The resource attestation has not expired
-4. **Publisher Resource Association** - The publisher controls the namespace containing the resource
+3. **Publisher Association** - The publisher controls the namespace containing the resource

 ## Protocol Artifacts